-Not to say Biof is an old timer, but he started making beats, sampling and crate diggin in the last decade of the last century.
+Let's not say that Biof (bee-off) is an old timer, but he started beatmaking, sampling and crate diggin' at the end of last century.

 With this new flipped EP called Cold Feelin', I followed with the exercise of flipping only one song and stretch it out into 4 different instrumental tracks.